eslammohamedtolba/Financial-Insight-Engine/README.md

 # 🤖 Financial Insight Engine

 A sophisticated RAG (Retrieval-Augmented Generation) system powered by a hybrid LLM architecture.
-This application features a locally-run, fine-tuned **Llama 3 8B** for expert financial answer generation and **Google's Gemini Pro** for advanced query analysis of SEC 10-K filings.
+This application features a locally-run, fine-tuned **Phi-3 3.8B** for expert financial answer generation and **Google's Gemini Pro** for advanced query analysis of SEC 10-K filings.

 This application provides intelligent analysis of the latest 10-K filings from five major technology companies (Apple, Microsoft, Google, Amazon, Meta).
 The system leverages a state-of-the-art hybrid LLM strategy, combining a specialized local model for nuanced answer generation with a powerful API model for complex reasoning.
 By using a fine-tuned model, the assistant delivers responses with a consistent, expert tone, running efficiently on local hardware.

 ## 🖥️ User Interface

-The Financial Analyst Assistant features a clean, intuitive Streamlit interface designed for seamless interaction with complex financial data:
+The Financial Insight Engine features a clean, intuitive Streamlit interface designed for seamless interaction with complex financial data:

 ![Financial Analyst Assistant Interface](Financial%20Analyst%20Assistant%20App.png)

 The interface provides:
-- **Real-time Chat**: Conversational interface for natural language queries about financial data
+- **Real-time Chat**: Conversational interface for natural language queries about financial data.
-- **Context-Aware Responses**: The system maintains conversation history for follow-up questions
+- **Context-Aware Responses**: The system maintains conversation history for follow-up questions.
-- **Professional Formatting**: Clean, readable responses with proper financial terminology
+- **Professional Formatting**: Clean, readable responses with proper financial terminology.
-- **Responsive Design**: Optimized for both desktop and mobile viewing
-- **Session Management**: Persistent conversation history throughout your analysis session
+- **Session Management**: Persistent conversation history throughout your analysis session.

 ## ✨ Key Features

--   **Hybrid LLM Architecture**: Leverages the strengths of a specialized local model (Llama 3) for generation and a powerful API model (Gemini) for query analysis.
+-   **Hybrid LLM Architecture**: Leverages the strengths of a specialized local model (Phi-3) for generation and a powerful API model (Gemini) for query analysis.
--   **Fine-Tuned for Finance**: Utilizes a `Meta-Llama-3-8B-Instruct` model fine-tuned on financial Q&A, providing expert, context-aware responses.
+-   **Fine-Tuned for Finance**: Utilizes a `microsoft/Phi-3-mini-4k-instruct` model fine-tuned on financial Q&A, providing expert, context-aware responses.
 -   **High-Performance Local Inference**: Optimized with **Unsloth** for 2x faster, low-memory 4-bit inference on consumer GPUs.
 -   **Hybrid Retrieval System**: Combines ChromaDB vector search with BM25 keyword search for robust document retrieval.
 -   **Intelligent Query Construction**: Refines user queries using conversation context.